DawnB1/Info-Security-Tenets-Terms-and-Frameworks/README.md

 https://www.simplilearn.com/cobit-vs-itil-article

 1. IT Service Management Defined
+2. What is COBIT?
-2. What is COBIT?What is ITIL?
+3. What is ITIL?
-3. What are the Differences Between ITIL and COBIT?
+4. What are the Differences Between ITIL and COBIT?
-4. What are ITIL and COBIT’s Objectives?
+5. What are ITIL and COBIT’s Objectives?

 What is COBIT?